metal-stack/metal-images/README.md

-# Metal Images
+# metal-images

-CI builds for Metal images.
-Every OS Image is build from a Dockerfile.
+CI builds for metal-images.
+Every OS image is build from a Dockerfile.
 The generated docker image is then exported to a tarball.
 This tarball is then stored in [GCS](https://images.metal-pod.io/).
 The tarball must be compressed using lz4 and a md5 checksum must be provided as well.
 To be able to have an insight what packages are included in this image a `packages.txt` with the output of `dpkg -l`.
 The actual directory layout should look like:

 ```bash